10 Reasons Why The Korean Language Being Difficult Isn't True

 There are many free resources I’ve found amazingly useful such as My Korean from Monash University, Berkeley Intermediate College Korean, TTMIK, Matthew’s Korean Study and Reference Guide, and TOPIK Guide.
-YouTube also has a bazillion learning videos, talk shows and kdramas with subtitles.
+I’ve used some brilliant Korean mobile apps, and YouTube also has a bazillion learning videos, talk shows and kdramas with subtitles.

 This is an excellent beginner series: